 Mile 7.20– Imogene/Richmond roads junction (10,950 ft.).
 The bedrock footing and steep gradient of the blasted out shelf road continues to the roads junction at the mouth of Richmond basin on the left.
 The IPR course moves right at this junction, across a worn wooden bridge to the west side of Imogene creek.
 There is a permanent sign at the bridge pointing right to Imogene pass (and left to Richmond basin), but some runners nonetheless have followed the Richmond road (wrong!) at times in the past.
 The Imogene road pauses briefly with a short stretch of moderate gradient on the west side of the creek, then switchbacks right and then left as is resumes its normal steep climb (740 ft./mi., or 14.0% gradient) all the way to the Upper Camp Bird.

 Mile 7.65– Upper Camp Bird (UCB) Aid Station (11,235 ft.).
 The Upper Camp Bird Aid Station is an important mile post in the IPR in that this is the mandatory turn around point for bad weather conditions, or for unprepared or excessively slow runners.
 The race director has the option of short-circuiting the race at this point in the case of a severe deterioration in the weather (say, fog and excessive fresh snow above timberline, dangerous lightning at the summit, etc.) and turning everyone back to finish at Ouray.
 Runners who do not have proper clothing in bad weather will be asked to turn back to Ouray at this point.
-Also, runners who do not arrive at this point by 2:30 after start time will be asked to turn back or be disqualified, regardless of the weather (so as not to keep volunteer support personnel on the course for an excessive amount of time).
+Also, runners who do not arrive at this point by 2:30 after start time required to voluntarily return to Ouray, regardless of the weather.
+A bus remains in Ouray to take turn-backs to the finish line.

 As at the 5.45 mile bridge at the Lower Camp Bird, the runner might philosophize a little here at the Upper Camp Bird, Mile 7.65, and consider just where he or she is in this ongoing IPR effort.
 At this aid station, you still have 1885 feet to climb in the next 2.4 miles (785 ft./mi., or 14.9% average gradient) before reaching Imogene Pass.
 In good weather at the Upper Camp Bird , the runner is treated to a spectacular vista of late summer tundra spreading south and upward along the course to the base of the headwall (which separates the lower and upper Imogene basins).
 To continue to the summit in good weather can be an inspirational experience in which the only complication is likely to be technicolor burnout.
 In bad weather, the head wall will likely be hidden at this point behind a sea of fog complicated with falling rain and/or snow, with or without wind and/or lightning.
 To continue in bad weather can mean a serious struggle to locate the route (in case of whiteout) and to avoid hypothermia.
 In the event some or all participants turn back at the Upper Camp Bird, transportation will be provided from Ouray to Telluride for those who require it.